Does Pennsylvania Have a One Bite Rule?

 The demonstration of violence can include:

-If the dog behaves aggressively, the dog owner should know that it might inflict injury.
+If the dog behaves aggressively, the dog owner should know it might inflict injury.
 However, proving that an owner knew about their pet's violent behavior can be challenging.

 If the previous victim didn't file a claim, you must conduct an in-depth investigation to find related evidence in your dog bite lawsuit.